Foliations by spacelike hypersurfaces on Lorentz manifolds: Preliminaries

 The squared norm of $\mathcal{B} $ is defined by

 The mean curvature vector is

 where $A$ is the Weingarten operator and the mean curvature function corresponding to $e_{n+1}$ is $H=\frac{-1}{n}tr(A)$.

 Observe that the sign of $H$ depends on the choice of $e_{n+1}$.
-In fact the vector field defined locally by $\vec{H}$ is globally defined on each leaf of $\mathcal{F}$.
+The vector field defined locally by $\vec{H}$ is globally defined on each leaf of $\mathcal{F}$.
 As a consequence, if $H\neq 0$ at each point of the leaf, then the leaf is oriented.
-If $N$ is an unit timelike vector field normal to the leaves of $\mathcal{F}$ we can choose an adapted frame on a open set in such a way that $N=e_{n+1}$.
+If $N$ is a unit timelike vector field normal to the leaves of $\mathcal{F}$ we can choose an adapted frame on an open set in such a way that $N=e_{n+1}$.
 The mean curvature of the leaf is exactly the mean curvature on the direction of $N$.

 The divergent of a vector field $V$ defined locally over $M$ is defined by

 For a vector field tangent to the leaves of $\mathcal{F}$ the divergent along the leaves can be computed by